armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 {{% tab header="Local Config" %}}

-{{% alert title="Warning" color="warning" %}}
-The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
+**Warning: The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
 To avoid each service restarting and downloading the plugin, do not add the plugin using Halyard.
-Instead, configure the plugin in the service’s local profile.
+Instead, configure the plugin in the service’s local profile.**
-{{% /alert %}}

 The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
 You must create or update the extended service's local profile in the same directory as the other Halyard configuration files.
 This is usually `~/.hal/default/profiles` on the machine where Halyard is running.